In terms of gig economy apps you can use to make money, Uber Eats is definitely one of the most popular options around.

 So, in a nutshell, here’s what these couriers suggest for the best hours for Uber Eats:

-- Week Days: 10:30am to 3pm for lunch, then a break, and then 6pm to 10pm for the dinner rush
+- Week Days: 10:30am to 3pm for lunch, then a break, and then 6pm to 10pm for the dinner rush and late-night orders

 - Weekends: Basically 9am to 9pm or even later, since deliveries should be fairly steady throughout the weekend.